-NONE OF THESE BOOKS, DISCUSSIONS, AND ARTICLES ARE FOR SALE, YET THE CONTENT AND CONTEXT MUST NOT BE ALTERED, SOLD OR USED IN MATERIAL THAT IS FOR SALE, CLAIMED OR PREACHED AS PERSONAL PROPERTY AND REVELATION, DISTRIBUTED FOR PERSONAL GAIN, OR MISUSED IN ANY WAY.
+NONE OF THESE BOOKS, DISCUSSIONS, AND ARTICLES ARE FOR SALE, YET THE CONTENT AND CONTEXT MUST NOT BE ALTERED, SOLD OR USED IN MATERIAL THAT IS FOR SALE, CLAIMED OR PREACHED AS PERSONAL PROPERTY AND REVELATION, OR MISUSED IN ANY WAY

 Only the “entirety of God’s Word is Truth,” (Ps.
 119:160.)
-This means the Bible should be read, interpreted, and understood according to the entire context of both the Old and the New Testaments, or Covenants.
-To surrender our minds to uncontextual, and thus to unscriptural teaching, is to surrender to manmade religion, not the truth of God’s Word.
+So, the Bible should be read, interpreted, and understood according to the entire context of both the Old and the New Testaments or Covenants — which is interpreting the Scriptures not only exegetically but also contextually.
+To surrender our minds to uncontextual, and thus to eisegetical teaching, is to surrender to manmade religion, not to the truth of God’s Word.
 Such careless shortsightedness will cause us to “perish through a lack of knowledge” of God’s real Truth, or of Christ Himself, Who does not merely speak the Truth, but Is the Truth.
-Manmade doctrines will result in “having our understanding [of God’s Word, will, and the leading of the Holy Spirit] darkened,” which, in turn, “will alienate us from the life of God, because of the ignorance [in our minds] and the blindness of our hearts…” (Jn.
+Manmade eisegetical and hermeneutical doctrines will result in “having our understanding [of God’s Word, His will, and the leading of the Holy Spirit] darkened,” which, in turn, “will alienate us from the life of God, because of the ignorance [in our minds] and the blindness of our hearts…” (Jn.
 14:6; Eph.
 4:17-24.)

 SALVATION, REDEMPTION AND BLESSING IN CHRIST IS OUR OWN PERSONAL CHOICE AND RESPONSIBILITY

 John explained in 2 Jn.
 9-10, ‘Whoever… does not abide in the [full contextual truth of the Bible,] the [real Gospel] of Christ, does not have God.
 He who abides in the [entire truth of the Word] of Christ has both the Father and the Son.’
-In 1 Jn.
-V. 10, John commanded, ‘If anyone comes to you and does not bring [the full truth of the Scriptures,] the [true teachings] of Christ, do not receive him [or her] into your house [as a fellow believer,] nor greet him [as a child of God,] for he who greets him [religiously,] shares in his evil deeds.’
+In 2 Jn.
+V. 10, he commanded, ‘If anyone comes to you and does not bring [the full truth of the Scriptures,] the [true teachings] of Christ, do not receive him [or her] into your house [as a fellow believer,] nor greet him [as a child of God,] for he who greets him [religiously as a brother in Christ,] shares in his evil deeds.’

 THE HOLY SPIRIT, THE SPIRIT OF TRUTH, CAME TO “LEAD US INTO ALL TRUTH”

 “All truth” always pertains to the entire contextual truth of God’s Word, as well as to the entire truth concerning our particular situations in this world.
-Consequently, the Spirit will never lead us outside the protective, punitive Word, or will of God, which can only be understood according to the truth of His entire Word.
+Consequently, the Spirit will never lead us outside the protective, punitive Word or will of God, which can only be understood according to the truth of His entire, exegetically interpreted Word.

-Nevertheless, Christians claim to be ‘Bible believers,’ therefore, we need to understand what true, Scriptural faith, and real Scriptural obedience actually mean.
+Nevertheless, all Christians and Christian affiliates such as Jehovah Witnesses and Seventh Day Adventists claim to be ‘Bible believers.’
+Therefore, we need to determine what true, Scriptural faith, and real Scriptural obedience actually mean.

-We can never separate the Spirit, or the works and gifts of the Spirit from the truth of Scripture.
-Real understanding of Scripture, which results in true faith and Moral-Law obedience to God, (Jn.
+We can never separate the Spirit, or the works and Scriptural gifts of the Spirit, from the truth of Scripture.
+Real understanding of Scripture, which results in true faith and Moral-Law obedience to God, (1 Cor.
+12:4-11; Jn.
 13:34,) is a supernatural work of the Holy Spirit, not merely of the human mind – although our minds, (logic thoughts, free will and intelligence,) are never excluded in discerning truth from error, (Rom.
 12:1-2.)
 Hence, Paul commanded not only to be “filled with the Holy Spirit,” [or to allow the indwelling Holy Spirit free reign over us,] but also to allow “the Word of God, (Who is Christ Himself,) to dwell [or live in us] richly in all wisdom…” (Col. 3:16.)

 ABOUT ‘TESTING THE SPIRITS’ AS GOD COMMANDED

-As soon as we accept teaching, prophecy, miracles, etc. without asking who is speaking into our human spirits and souls (or minds,) and what are they actually saying and doing, we open ourselves to deception.
+As soon as we accept teaching, prophecy, miracles, etcetera without asking who is speaking into our human spirits and souls (or minds,) and what are actually said and done here, we open ourselves to deception.

 All manmade ideas and doctrines will lead us astray.
-However, if we truly follow Jesus, The Truth, we will never walk in darkness, just as Jesus had promised!
+However, if we truly follow Jesus, The Truth and The Light, we will never walk in darkness, just as Jesus had promised!
+(Jn.
+8:12.)
 Paul taught in Eph.
 4:8-17, “You were once in darkness, but now you are in the light of the Lord.
 Walk as children of light… And have no fellowship with the unfruitful works of darkness, but rather expose them… See then that you walk circumspectly, [carefully,] not as fools but as wise… Therefore, understand what the will of the Lord is.”

 THE TRUTH OF SCRIPTURE APPLIES TO THE FOLLOWING QUESTIONS

-· Could the Bible be false because mere humans wrote the Bible, and the Roman Catholic Church and Protestant Reformers corrupted and compiled the Bible books according to their church beliefs?
+· Could the Bible be false “because mere humans wrote the Bible, and the Roman Catholic Church and her Protestant daughters the Reformers, corrupted and compiled the Bible books according to their church beliefs?”